neontribe/my-best-life/content/services/volunteer-scheme.md

   category1: Job Stuff
   category2: My Body
 costValue: 0
-format: meetingGroup
+format: Meeting a group of people
 location: Football clubs throughout Lambeth
 time: Multiple sessions
-access: "Apply to an ad through London Youth, London Sport, Sported, Deutsche Bank and the London F.A.
-Meet with the Project Coordinator for an informal discussion and attend a taster session. "
+access: 'Apply to an ad through London Youth, London Sport, Sported, Deutsche Bank and the London F.A.
+Meet with the Project Coordinator for an informal discussion and attend a taster session. '
 ---